sccn/sccn.github.io/others/TIPS_and_FAQ.md

 you are scrolling data and select bad epochs, then load another data to look at it, then come back to your scrolling window to reject these epochs (and actually press the reject button), the epochs will be rejected in the **New** recently loaded dataset.
-We might implement a warning to prevent that.

-### EEG and signal processing
+### Epoch time limits

-**Question:** The maximum time does not correspond to the maximum time I specified.
+The maximum time does not correspond to the maximum time I specified.
 For instance I asked for epochs between 0 and 3 seconds at 125 Hz and end up with an interval of 0 to 2.992 s.
 There should be something wrong!